hashicorp/terraform-provider-google-beta/website/docs/r/compute_global_address.html.markdown

 * `address` -
   (Optional)
-  The static external IP address represented by this resource.
+  The IP address or beginning of the address range represented by this resource.
+This can be supplied as an input to reserve a specific address or omitted to allow GCP to choose a valid one for you.

 * `description` -
   (Optional)
   An optional description of this resource.
-  Provide this property when you create the resource.

 * `labels` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html))